 Strings, like those on guitar and bass, are practically incapable of producing vowel-like sounds.
 Of course, we're talking about acoustics here and the sound produced by the vibration of a string.

 This is where the wah-wah effect pedal comes into play.
-This is an electronic device that can affect the guitar’s (or bass’s) audio signal to produce a wah-wah effect that would be impossible to produce acoustically.
+This electronic device can affect the guitar's (or bass's) audio signal to produce a wah-wah effect that would be impossible to produce acoustically.